Ilchaffurin/Pipeline-RBMS/readme.md

 * TRIMMOMATIC for trimming and cleaning reads
 * STAR for indexing and mapping
 * BOWTIE2 for indexing and mapping
-* BCFTOOLS Identification of variants and creation of vcf files
+* BCFTOOLS to identify variants and creation of vcf files
-* SAMTOOLS Convert a SAM file into a BAM file
+* SAMTOOLS to convert a SAM file into a BAM file
 * MULTIQC Aggregate results from all analyses into a single report

 Pipeline steps